Home-bound users fume as video apps do not sync with TVs

-OAKLAND, Calif.
-(Reuters) - Kat Volpe laid out an exercise mat and tried to sync her iPhone with her big screen TV for a fitness class webcast on Instagram last week during New York’s coronavirus lockdown.
+OAKLAND, Calif., March 25 (Reuters) - Kat Volpe laid out an exercise mat and tried to sync her iPhone with her big screen TV for a fitness class webcast on Instagram last week during New York’s coronavirus lockdown.

 But the popular app is incompatible with Google’s Chromecast TV-plugin device which is remote controlled with a smartphone or computer.